gun909/TrustDine-Project/README_TrustDine.md

-## TrustDine App This project is designed for AUT COMP826 Mobile System Development Year 2025
+## TrustDine App

+!!!This project is designed for AUT COMP826 Mobile System Development Year 2025

 TrustDine is a cross-platform mobile app, using React Native + Node.js powered restaurant review platform built for food lovers in Auckland.
 It integrates Google Maps & TripAdvisor databases and store in Google SQL, performs intelligent scraping, and allows user-submitted reviews.
 The goal is to help users find the most trustworthy restaurants based on rating, location, and dish preferences.
 Demo Display Youtube Intro: https://www.youtube.com/watch?v=lAuEq4cH3fE